Chapter 1: You can’t die in the Safe Zone, but you sure can hurt.

 Battlefield Aura: 0

 “What does all this mean?
 You know what- no!
 Don’t tell me.
 I don’t care.
 This is crazy!
 Whatever this is, it’s not real.
 None of it is.”
-His arm sent waves of pain through his body and nausea replaced the hold in his stomach previously filled by his heart.
+His arm sent waves of pain through his body and nausea replaced the hole in his stomach previously filled by his heart.
 Other feelings assaulted him too; strongest of all was hunger, followed soon after by repulsion at the thought of eating anything found in this wretched, foul-smelling place.
 Rubbing at his eyes, Isais pushed a palm into his head.
 “I need to lie down.”

 No. Don’t rest.
 You must keep moving.